icopy-site/awesome/docs/awesome/awesome-transit.md

 #### GTFS Timetable Publishing Tools

-- [GTFS to HTML](https://github.com/BlinkTagInc/gtfs-to-html) - A creates human-readable, user-friendly transit timetables in HTML format directly from GTFS transit data.
+- [GTFS-to-HTML](https://gtfstohtml.com) - Generate human-readable timetables in HTML or PDF format directly from GTFS.
 - [TimeTablePublisher (TTPUB)](https://github.com/OpenTransitTools/ttpub) - A web publishing system developed by TriMet that allows a transit agency to examine, modify, and transform raw scheduling data into easy-to-read timetables for customer information purposes

 #### GTFS Validators